270aldo/ngx.agents/memory-bank/progress.md

 - Earlier detection of performance regression
 - Improved confidence in system reliability

+### Adapter Implementation

+**Initial Approach**: Individual implementation of common functionality in each adapter.

+**Current Direction**: Base adapter class with common functionality and agent-specific extensions.

+**Rationale**:
+- Significant reduction in code duplication
+- Consistent error handling and telemetry
+- Standardized classification and execution logic
+- Easier maintenance and extension

 ## Known Issues and Challenges

 ### Technical Issues